 A clever pricing strategy is a must for any restaurant.
 No matter how much your restaurant is a success, and you see a lot of traffic if you’re selling an item worth 100 rupees for 80 rupees, your restaurant would incur a loss.
 Ideally, the selling price of an item should be three times that of the food cost.
 You’re not just selling a dish; you’re selling a service as well.
 Therefore you must remember to include your food cost, overhead costs plus profit while deciding the menu price of an item.

 The staff in your restaurant is the backbone that runs the entire structure.
 Choosing the right chef is like choosing a soul partner for your restaurant.
 The identity of the restaurant is established on the basis of the food that is prepared by the chef.
 Similarly, a friendly staff can draw in customers just on the basis of their hospitable attitude and service.
 Each person in the restaurant has an important role to play in the functioning of the restaurant and should be carefully evaluated before being hired.
 This article will tell you how to hire the right people for your restaurant.

 Before you open up the gates, set aside a training period for the staff where all of your restaurant details are explained.

-10. Being inconsistent
+10. Being Inconsistent

 Another blunder that restaurants make that leads to their failure is not maintaining the consistency.
 You need to deliver the same level of performance as you did in the first few months.
 Customers return to the restaurant only if the food, as well as the service, is good each time.
 If the performance slacks, the customers would easily go to your competition instead.
 While glitches may happen while serving the guests, try to placate them by offering a compensation in form of a free dish, or a discount for future meals.
 At all times, make sure that your customer feels valued.
 Find out how to maintain consistency in your restaurant operations here.

-11. No marketing or PR
+11. No Marketing or PR

 So you spent a lot of money on opening celebrations and thought that it was enough?
-The customers come, but with the cut throat competition, it doesn’t take much time for them to shift.
+The customers come, but with the cut-throat competition, it doesn’t take much time for them to shift.
 Therefore, marketing comes to play an important role in the success of your restaurant.